Cazoo Open Golf Betting Tips

 A largely long, flat, and exposed course which was designed purposefully for matchplay ahead of the Ryder Cup, some of the players have been critical of its suitability for stroke play events such as this given the extreme risk and reward scenarios in play on several holes.
 The criticism seems weak to me.
 Players who are intelligent and able to strategise will come out on top, and it offers another dimension to the event that is often lacking on the more straightforward venues in play week in, week out.
-That is born out by the strong profile of winners here in the past with players such as Ryder Cuppers Luiten, Colsaerts and Donaldson being successful in the past.
+That is borne out by the strong profile of winners here in the past, with players such as Ryder Cuppers Luiten, Colsaerts and Donaldson being successful in recent years.

 The Market Leaders

 England's Matt Wallace (8/1) arrives here as the market favourite for what must be the first time in several years as his game has undergone a tumultuous period, to say the least.
 There is little evidence I can see to support him; he has no top 30s in the last three months, a time during which he has missed more cuts than he has made.
 Although much of that was on the tougher PGA Tour, he has no form at Celtic Manor either and seems a false favourite.
 Wallace has a good iron game, but that tends to be with the shorter irons, and they will be far less in use around this beast of a track.
 For me, he is absolutely one to leave alone at the price.

 Sam Horsfield (12/1) won the first of two events held here in 2020 and would have been my market favourite despite a run of reasonably poor form since his fifth-place in the International Open.
 Sam is a more powerful player and can get hot, but he is streaky and has a withdrawal and missed cut in the past few weeks, followed up by a 67th, having made the cut on the number at The Open last week.
 His price seems about on the money.

 Rob's Betting Tips